tutysara/mlnd-capstone-project/mlnd_project_result.md

 ## V. Conclusion

 ### Reflection
-In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
-You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
-Questions to ask yourself when writing this section:
-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 We used the labeled data from the B-T4SA dataset to train our models ( VGG19-FT-F, VGG19-FT-A ).
 I was able to replicate the results from the experiment using the architecture described in the paper, these are set as baseline models.